toha87/EWU-CSCD371-2018-Fall/Assignment4/GradingNotes.md

 ### 24. Is it okay to have extra using directives even if they aren't ever used.

 While mistakenly having one or two won't affect the behvior, they add clutter without value.
 Having `using System.Threading.Tasks` but never using it misleads a reviewer into thinking they need to look out for synchronization issues for example.

+### 25. Is it okay to have parameter names of a single letter?

+Presumably you can come up with a better name so generally, no.  Use a word or set of words that provides more description on what the parameters/variable is used for.